ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Getting Started Guide.md

 -------------------

-This chapter cotains the following sections:
+This chapter contains the following sections:

 -   Supported SQL Statements